GodotMisogi/johnny/content/post/induced-drag/index.md

 $$w(y\_0) = -\frac{1}{4\pi }\int^{b/2}\_{-b/2} \frac{(\mathrm{d}\Gamma/\mathrm{d}y)}{y\_0 - y}\mathrm{d}y = \int^{b/2}\_{-b/2} \mathcal{L}(\Gamma,\Gamma',y)~\mathrm{d}y$$

 This effectively implies that the downwash can be expressed as a *functional* of $\Gamma$, i.e. $w\left[\Gamma(y)\right]$, and one can find the functional derivative to find the extremal point.
-There also exists a constraint on this system, the total lift across the span must be constant:
+The system is also subject to a constraint — the total lift across the span must be constant:

 $$ L = \rho\_{\infty} V\_{\infty}\int^{b/2}\_{-b/2} \Gamma(y)~\mathrm{d}y = \int^{b/2}\_{-b/2} \mathcal{G}(\Gamma,\Gamma',y)~\mathrm{d}y$$